bluenote-1577/floria/README.md

 flopp currently only uses SNP information and does not take into account indels.
 However, the user may define their own fragments which can be indexed by other types of variants.

 ### Fragment file
 A user can also input a fragment file using the option **-f**.
-The fragment file is a file where each line is a read which is indexed by variants; see https://github.com/MinzhuXie/H-PoPG or https://github.com/realabolfazl/AltHap for more details about the fragment file specifcaiton (called the *input snp matrix* by H-PoP).
+The fragment file is a file where each line is a read which is indexed by variants; see https://github.com/MinzhuXie/H-PoPG or https://github.com/realabolfazl/AltHap for more details about the fragment file specifcation (called the *input snp matrix* by H-PoP).
 Specifying a compatible VCF file with a fragment file uses genotyping information to produce a higher quality output; only SNPs will be processed in the VCF.

 For testing purposes and compatibility with other haplotype phasing algorithms, the binary **frag-dump** is provided in the same folder as the **flopp** binary.